dynos01/ushuttle/README.md

 This program is currently a hobby project and only serves my own needs, however, any issue report or recommendation is welcomed.

 ## Build
-Prebuilt statically linked binaries are available.
+Prebuilt binaries are available in the release page.
 In the meantime, you can build your own copy in the standard Rusty way:

 ```
 git clone https://github.com/dynos01/ushuttle